The First Two Years

 Graduate students in Molecular and Cellular Biology are members of an interdepartmental and interdisciplinary training program called Molecules, Cells, and Organisms (MCO).
 MCO is comprised of faculty members from MCB as well as the departments of Chemistry and Chemical Biology (CCB); Organismic and Evolutionary Biology (OEB); Stem Cell and Regenerative Biology (SCRB); Department of Physics; and the School of Engineering and Applied Sciences (SEAS) The program consists of broad areas of research and teaching organized along the following key areas: Biochemistry, Chemical, and Structural Biology (BCSB); Cellular, Neuro and Developmental Biology (CNDB); Genetics, Genomics and Evolutionary Biology (GGEB); Systems and Computational Biology (SCB); and Engineering and Physical Biology (EPB).

-In the spring term, in addition to MCB300, each student enrolls in MCB291 (Genetics, Genomics and Evolutionary Biology) and MCB293 (Biochemistry, Chemical, and Structural Biology) plus one additional elective course.
+In the spring term, in addition to MCB300, each student enrolls in MCB291 (Genetics, Genomics and Evolutionary Biology) and MCB293 (Biochemistry, Chemical, and Structural Biology).
 The Executive Committee may advise students with advanced training in any of the core courses to substitute a more advanced course(s).

 In addition to academic coursework, all graduate students in the program must complete an 8-hour workshop in the Responsible Conduct of Research (RCR), to be completed by the end of the first year of study.
 Additionally, students are required to take an RCR refresher course after the fourth year of study.